DevAnupShourya/mynx/README.md

 - ci 🎡 : [msg]

 ## Acknowledgments 💯
-We want to express our gratitude to the open-source community and all the contributors who helped make Vixel.
+We want to express our gratitude to the open-source community and all the contributors who helped make Mynx.

 If you have any questions or need assistance, feel free to contact us or join our community discussions.

-Happy Vixeling !
+Happy Mynxing !

 ### Features to Implement 🧠
 - [ ] : `'/[username]/edit'` page